AMC Matador: 1971

-American Motors provided a styling refresh for its newly named intermediate-sized 1971 models, primarily focused on the front fascia across all body styles.
-Sharing its fundamental body design from the firewall rearward with the full-size AMC Ambassador, the Matador inherited the same platform, albeit with a slightly shorter wheelbase.
-Key revisions for the Matador included a lengthening the wheelbase by 4 in, contributing to an enhanced ride.
-The front styling featured a new grille, chrome trim, and a wraparound bumper, giving the car a more contemporary appearance.
-The 1971 Matador was offered in four-door sedan, two-door hardtop (featuring a pillarless design), and four-door station wagon body styles, catering to a diverse range of consumer needs.
+American Motors provided a styling refresh for its newly named intermediate-sized 1971 models, primarily focused on the front fascia across the three body styles.
+The Matador shared the platform and body design from the firewall rearward with the full-size AMC Ambassador.
+Revisions for 1971 included lengthening the wheelbase by 4 in, to improve the ride.
+The front styling featured a new grille, chrome trim, and a lighter "wraparound" bumper.

-Despite the front-end redesign, the 1971 sedan and hardtop models retained several carryover elements from the 1970 AMC Rebel.
-This included the rear bumper, trunk lid chrome strip, and rear-corner chrome garnishes.
-However, the Rebel's tail light lenses were replaced with a distinctive arrangement of three rounded-square lenses, offering a visual differentiation.
-The interior also saw minimal changes, with the dash, instrument cluster, steering wheel, and armrests carried over from the 1970 model.
-The "Weather Eye" fan-heat control unit continued the arrangement from 1967 was also retained, reflecting the company's focus on familiar and proven features.
+The sedan and hardtop models retained several carryover elements from the 1970 AMC Rebel.
+They included the rear bumper, trunk lid chrome strip, and rear-corner chrome garnishes.
+The backup and tail lights were now incorporated into three square lenses with rounded corners.
+The interior, dashboard, instrument cluster, steering wheel, and armrests were carried over from the 1970 model.
+The "Weather Eye" fan-heat control unit mounted on the left side continued the arrangement introduced in 1967.

-The marketing campaign for the 1971 Matador emphasized that the car represented more than just a simple name change and facelift.
-The new "Matador" nameplate was strategically chosen to distance the car from the negative connotations of social unrest throughout the country and the association with the "Rebel" name.
+The marketing campaign for the 1971 Matador emphasized that the car represented more than just a name change and facelift.
+The new "Matador" nameplate was chosen to distance the car from the negative connotations of social unrest throughout the country and the association with the "Rebel" name.
 The "What's a Matador?" advertising campaign was launched to establish a distinct marketing identity for the car, aiming to create a sense of intrigue and curiosity among consumers.
 This self-disparaging marketing approach, which acknowledged the car's somewhat anonymous styling, paradoxically "turned the styling of anonymity into an asset.
 Consumer research polls conducted by AMC revealed that the "Matador" name evoked feelings of virility and excitement among consumers, aligning with the company's desired image.
-However, AMC encountered difficulties in Puerto Rico, where the term "matador" retained its literal bullfighting connotation, meaning "killer," which presented a marketing challenge.
+However, AMC encountered difficulties in certain markets such as Puerto Rico, where the term "matador" retained its literal bullfighting connotation, meaning "killer," presenting a marketing challenge.

-The Matador station wagon offered a practical and versatile interior, with an optional rear-facing third-row bench seat, increasing passenger capacity from six to eight.
-Standard equipment included a roof rack, enhancing the wagon's cargo-carrying capabilities, and a versatile two-way tailgate.
+The Matador station wagon design was continued, with an optional rear-facing third-row bench seat, increasing passenger capacity from six to eight.
+Standard equipment included a roof rack and a two-way tailgate.
 With the rear window retracted, the tailgate could be opened downward using a center-mounted release handle, extending the load surface.
 Alternatively, it could be swung open like a door using a handle on the right side and engaging hinges on the left side of the tailgate.